First, before the end of this article, I will tell you a secret regarding digital transformation (DX).

 The 7 Basic Elements of Digital Transformation

 Understanding the essence of digital transformation, its scope, and its implications helps organizations approach it with the right mindset and focus.
-It enables both companies and teams to harness the full potential of digital technologies AND drive sustainable and relevant change within their operations, customer interactions, and overall business performance.
+It enables both companies and teams (in-person, hybrid, and virtual) to harness the full potential of digital technologies AND drive sustainable and relevant change within their operations, customer interactions, and overall business performance.
 In other words, digital transformation is ongoing.
 It doesn’t end.